 - Product quality is consistent, variations are low

 - Efficiency is high, the product is profitable

-Effectiveness describes your ability to deliver on time, and within budget.
+Effectiveness describes your ability to deliver on time and within budget.
 Equally important is meeting the customer’s expectations.
-All three pillars, time, budget, quality form the basis of this metric’s assessment.
+All three pillars, time, budget, and quality, form the basis of this metric’s assessment.

 You can assess the effectiveness by looking at the two metrics.